gerencianet/gn-api-sdk-php/docs/RESEND_BILLET.md

 ### Resending billet

-To resend the charge's billet, the charge must have a `waiting` status, and the payment method choosed must be `banking_billet`.
+To resend the charge's billet, the charge must have a `waiting` status, and the payment method chosen must be `banking_billet`.

 If the charge contemplates these requirements, you just have to provide the charge id and a email to resend the billet: